Guides

 How Do Backlinks Get Indexed?

 Backlinks get discovered and, potentially, indexed together with the pages that contain them.
-So, if your backlinks are contained on an unindexed page, they won’t be indexed either.
-And vice versa.

-But here’s the catch: there are methods you can use to force search engines to discover and crawl your hosting pages as fast as possible.
-This means they'll also index your pages - and your backlinks - asap unless they contain errors.
+Luckily, there are methods you can use to help search engines discover and crawl the pages with your links faster.
+This means they'll also index these pages - and, more importantly, your backlinks - more quickly.

 The first method only works if you can access the site hosting your backlinks through Google Search Console.
 That means you’ll probably need to own that site or be given access by the real site owner.